RETAIL

 Prior to getting involved with teaching Mythic+ through the Mythic Plus Friends Discord community, pushing higher keys, and Mythic raiding, I too was anxious about Mythic+.
 I was playing very casually and did not want to add additional stress in my life, but I enjoyed the concept of Mythic+ dungeons.
 At the time, I did not think much about the scoring system yet, but knew that I was capable of going into higher dungeon levels than I was doing at that time.
 To that end, I decided to sign up for a group doing a dungeon one level higher than I had previously finished.
 I was told that my score wasn’t high enough, and that the group could not trust me and would not take me to the run with them.

 After some discussion, I gave up and moved on with my evening.
 I felt defeated and alone, and it made me nervous to continue interacting with more strangers.
 I recognized what was happening to me and resolved to channel that feeling into passion and drive instead.
 I wanted to prove to myself that I was good enough, and that I could be trusted in those dungeons.
 I knew I would fail along the way and likely get rejected again, but that would be okay as long as I was learning and having fun.
 Once I got over that mental block, I was able to relax more and enjoy the game while taking on more challenges.
-Wayne Gretzky, a legendary hockey player, once said “You miss 100% of the shots you don’t take.”
+Wayne Gretzky, a legendary hockey player, once said, “You miss 100% of the shots you don’t take.”
 While this quote is often overused, there is truth to it and it applies to gaming as well.
 Do not let your fear of failure make you miss out on fun opportunities!

-Slow & Steady Wins the Race [back to top]
+Slow & Steady Wins the Race

 Overall, anxiety can seem overwhelming — especially in a gaming environment where external pressures can come from many different angles.
 Try to conquer each aspect of your anxiety slowly.
 Make one new friend and then expand from there.
 Even if you have more strangers in your party than friends, at least you’ll have someone to rely on and build synergy with.
 Continue researching different strategies for any dungeon you wish to try on a higher level.
 Preparation and practice make all the difference when pushing keys.
-Remember to maintain a positive, learning-based attitude, as the way that you carry yourself can also set the tone for the group as a whole.
+Remember to maintain a positive, learning-based attitude, as the way you carry yourself can also set the tone for the group as a whole.
 Most importantly, have fun!
 See all keys and new experiences as opportunities for growth in your skill as a player.
 Relax and enjoy the game for what it is and you will be one step closer to overcoming anxiety.

 Links